-I, , understand that as a student in the PTA Program at Johnson College, I may have to travel to lo al clinics or universities for demonstration and/or instruction.
-I understand that it is my responsib ity to provide my own transportation and assume liability for any incident that may occur to and fro the site.
-Student Signature Date PTA Program Director Signature Date
+I,, u inderstand that as a student in the PTA Program at Johnson College, I may have to travel to local c linics or universities for demonstration and/or instruction.
+I understand that it is my responsibility t to provide my own transportation and assume liability for any incident that may occur to and from the e site.
+Student Signature Date Student Signature Date PTA Program Director Signature Date